 May 10, 2015

 It’s Mother’s Day and I am reminded once again that time and distance has separated us for another year.
 It is that weekend each May that makes me reflect on how woefully short I have fallen over the years at letting you know how important you are to me.
-For as hard as you pushed me to be a good student in school I clearly missed class on the day they taught “recognizing your mother".
-So it is again that there is no Hallmark card in your mailbox that says “just the right thing”, or beautiful bouquet of roses.
-I am sorry about that ---I hope you will forgive me.
+For as hard as you pushed me to be a good student in school, I clearly missed class on the day they taught “recognizing your mother".
+So it is again that there is no Hallmark card in your mailbox that says “just the right thing”, or beautiful bouquet of roses arriving at your door today.
+I am sorry about that and I hope you will forgive me (again).
 A couple of years ago I started this blog to write about things that touched me in some way personally.
-So this year, in lieu of not getting anything again--- this is for you.
+So this year, in lieu of not getting anything again, I am writing this for you.

 You did all this stuff while working as a full time registered nurse.
 A damn good one too.
 It has never surprised me you became a nurse.
 Those kind of care givers have to have huge hearts and I don’t know anyone’s who is bigger than yours.
 I am proud of you for all the people you have helped over the years.
 I am sorry if I have never said that to you before.
 You would think that someone who works in a profession that demands strong communication that I would have done this before today.